-BIO 004 5 Units Human Anatomy
+Human Anatomy

-Course Advisory: SCC minimum Math standard, Eligibility for ENGL 001, BIO 016 is strongly recommended.
+Course Advisory: Eligibility for English 001 and SCC minimum Math standard, BIO 016 is strongly recommended.
 BIO 004 is a study of the structural organization of the human body, from cellular to organismal level.
 Throughout the course, various types of instruction are used, including microscopic investigation of prepared slides of tissues and organs, gross (macroscopic) anatomical dissection, and examination of prosected human material.
 Formerly BIO 006.
 Three hours lecture, six hours lab.